akmn35/new.dist/README.md

 #> [1] 1 1 1 1 1
 ```

-`ddld` Density function for the discrete Lindley distribution with theta
+`ddld` Density function for the Discrete Lindley Distribution with theta
-parameters.
+parameter.

 ``` r
 library(new.dist)